pgRouting/pgrouting/doc/src/pgRouting-introduction.rst

 Individuals (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Aasheesh Tiwari,
+Cayetano Benavent,
-Gudesa Venkata Sai Akhil, Hang Wu, Virginia Vergara
+Gudesa Venkata Sai Akhil,
+Hang Wu,
+Martha Vergara,
+Regina Obe,
+Rohith Reddy,
+Sourabh Garg,
+Virginia Vergara

-And all the people that give us a little of their time making comments, finding issues, making pull requests etc.
+And all the people that give us a little of their time making comments, finding issues, making pull requests etc. in any of our products: osm2pgrouting, pgRouting, pgRoutingLayer.

 Corporate Sponsors (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^